canonical/k8s-snap/docs/src/_parts/cis/node.md

 Remediation:

-Edit the kubelet service file /etc/systemd/system/snap.k8s.kubelet.service on each worker node and remove the --hostname-override argument from the
+Edit the kubelet configuration file /var/snap/k8s/common/args/kubelet on each worker node and remove the --hostname-override argument.
-KUBELET_SYSTEM_PODS_ARGS variable.
-Based on your system, restart the kubelet service.
-For example, systemctl daemon-reload systemctl restart kubelet.service
+Restart the kubelet service.
+For example, snap restart k8s.kubelet

 #### Control 4.2.9